-Why do I have to tell the town what I am doing?
+Why do I need a permit?
+Do I have to tell the town what I am doing?

 We get the question “Why do I need a permit” a lot from homeowners.
 In Massachusetts for virtually all projects (with some exceptions) you are required to have an approved building permit from the town prior to starting work on your home.